kilinandrea/product_analysis_project/README.md

 Looking only at time spent in the purchasing funnel on our website for new customers does not provide any reliable information about customer purchasing behavior nor predictability.

 ### Hypothesis B:
-Correlation and linear regression:purchase value, time spent in funnel + devices used
+Correlation and linear regression -purchase value, time spent in funnel + devices used

 **Multiple linear regression** analysis shows:
 - the p-value of all independent variables are higher than 0.05, except for ‘time_to_purchase’ which is 0.0410 indicating a relationship between it and the dependent variable